torokernel/torokernel/tests/networking/README.md

 ./TestNetworking.sh
 ```
 ## Server Test connection
-The Server Test creates a sockets that listens in the guest and wait a connection from the host.
+The Server Test creates a sockets that listens in the guest and waits a connection from the host.
 The app in the host sends chunks with different seizes to the server and the server sends it back to the app.
-The tests fails in the app if the connection is broken or the data has been corrupted during the retransmission.
+The tests fail in the app if the connection is broken or the data has been corrupted during the retransmission.
 To launch the test, first modify `TestNetworking.sh` by adding `server` to the append command:
 ```bash
 -append virtiovsocket,server
 ```
-Finally, launch the test:
+Finally, launch the test by setting the CID of the guest, e.g., 5, and the port, e.g., 80:
 ```bash
 sudo python3 ./testnetworking.py 5 80 server
 ```